Hot Topics Home and Family

 How to prevent being a victim of scams and fraud

-Reported fraud losses have increased 70%
+Reported fraud losses continue to increase

 Scams and fraud are worse than ever